logo for nutrition-and-you.com

 durian durian fruits

-The fruit is distinctive for its large size, unique odor, and formidable thorn-covered husk.
-It can reach up to 30 cm (12 in) long and 15 cm (6 in) in diameter, and typically weighs one to four kilograms (2 to 7 lb).
-Shape wise, it varies from round to oblong; color of its husk (rind) is green to brown; and its flesh has creamy-yellow to saffron color depending on the species.
+Characterized by its large size, distinctive odor, and formidable thorn-covered husk, the durian can measure up to 30 cm (12 in) long and 15 cm (6 in) in diameter, weighing between one to four kilograms (two to seven lb).
+Its shape varies from round to oblong, with a greenish-brown husk and creamy-yellow to saffron-colored flesh, depending on the species.

-• Durian fruit is a good source of antioxidant vitamin-C (about 33% of RDA).
-Consumption of foods rich in vitamin C helps body develop resistance against infectious agents and scavenge harmful free radicals.
+4. The durian fruit is a notable source of antioxidant vitamin-C (approximately 33% of the Recommended Dietary Allowance).
+Regular consumption of vitamin C-rich foods bolsters the body's resistance against infectious agents and combats harmful free radicals.

-• The fruit is an excellent source of many health benefiting B-complex groups of vitamins; a rare feature among fruits, such as niacin, riboflavin, pantothenic acid (vitamin B5), pyridoxine (vitamin B-6) and thiamin (vitamin B-1).
-These vitamins are essential in the sense that body requires them from external sources to replenish.
+5. It stands out as a superb source of B-complex vitamins, a rarity among fruits, including niacin, riboflavin, pantothenic acid (vitamin B5), pyridoxine (vitamin B-6), and thiamin (vitamin B-1).
+These vitamins are indispensable for bodily functions, requiring external sources for replenishment.

-• Fresh durian fruit is a very rich source of potassium.
-Potassium in an important electrolyte of cell and body fluids that helps controlling heart rate and blood pressure.
+7. Fresh durian fruit emerges as a rich source of potassium, an essential electrolyte vital for controlling heart rate and blood pressure within cells and body fluids.

 Energy 147 Kcal 7%